 Diagnosis

 A blood test can check for the form of hemoglobin that underlies sickle cell anemia.
 In the United States, this blood test is part of routine newborn screening.
-But older children and adults can be tested, too.
+But older children and adults can get the test too.

-In adults, a blood sample is drawn from a vein in the arm.
+In adults, a blood sample is taken from a vein in the arm.
 In young children and babies, the blood sample is usually collected from a finger or heel.
-The sample is then sent to a laboratory, where it's screened for the sickle cell form of hemoglobin.
+The sample then goes to a laboratory to be screened for the sickle cell form of hemoglobin.

-If you or your child has sickle cell anemia, your doctor might suggest other tests to check for possible complications of the disease.
+If you or your child has sickle cell anemia, your healthcare professional might suggest other tests to check for possible complications of the disease.

 If you or your child carries the sickle cell gene, you'll likely be referred to a genetic counselor.